textadventures/quest/docs/guides/competition_entry.md

 Every object mentioned in the text should be implemented as an object that can be looked at in the game.
 Also aim to implement all the common commands such as "jump", "xyzzy", etc., even if they are not relevant.
 Default and error responses are *bad*.

+Or submit a game without a command line, such as a CYOA or gamebook.

 ### Feelies

 Some games include feelies.
 Back in the day, commercial adventure games included posters, comic books, scratch-and-sniff cards, etc. to limit piracy as much as anything.
 Nowadays, these feelies are virtual... so you cannot actually feel them.
 Nevertheless, they seem to be popular, and can help to give a game a profession touch.

 Unfortunately, it is easy for players to miss feelies; if they play on line, they just will not know they exist.
-Happily Quest handles this well, as you can insert images, videos and audio right into your game, and Quest 5.3 has support for cover art built in.
+Happily Quest handles this well, as you can insert images, videos and audio right into your game, and Quest has support for cover art built in.

-### Other Considerations

-It has been suggested that you might be better submitting your game as an "on-line game" rather than a "Quest game", as Quest does not have a great reputation.
-I doubt many competition judges will down load Quest to play your game off-line, and the play on-line web page does make it clear that you can download the game anyway, so might be worth considering.

-It has also been said that you are better off turning off hyperlinks and the right hand panes, and not using menus; giving the player a much more traditional game experience.
-I think there is something in this, some people will be turned off by the unconventional look of the game, but personally I would keep these features.
-I think if done well they enhance the game experience (that is the point of them), and more people will appreciate that than will dislike it (but that is just my guess).
+### The User Interface

+Bear in mind that the vast majority of players will be playing on-line, so bear that in mind.

+Think carefully what elemenbts of the user interface (UI) you want to include.
+By default, Quest includes a command line, hyperlinks in the text and the panes on the right.
+Are they all appropriate to your game?

+Turning off the command bar will make it much easier to build your game, as you very much limit what the player can do, but at the cost of destroying the illusion of freedom for the player.
+For a traditional game, you might prefer to have only the command line.

+Also think about the colours and the font.
+Be sure to pick a font that reflects the style of your game, and is easy to read.

+The important message here is to think about the UI, and make a choice for what is right for your game, and not just use the Quest defaults.

 Testing
 -------

 Beta-testing is getting other people to play your game before you release it.
-It is absolutely vital; with the best will in the world, they are sure to find spelling mistakes, objects you have not implement, verbs you have not thought of, routes through the game you have not considered.
+It is absolutely vital; with the best will in the world, they are sure to find spelling mistakes, objects you have not implemented, verbs you have not thought of, routes through the game you have not considered.
 Better these things are found during beta-testing than after a release, and especially during a competition.

 ### Before Beta-Testing